Gas Home Safety Tips

 - Make sure children are kept a safe distance away from the grill.

-- Be sure to operate the grill at a safe distance away from the home and any other combustible materials.
+- Be sure to operate the grill at a safe distance away from the home and any other combustible or flammable materials.
 The high amount of heat generated has the potential for melting vinyl siding.
+Make sure the grill is not near flammable materials like pine needles, grass clippings or piles of leaves.

 - Clean grill surfaces before you start cooking.